RedPointGlobal/redpoint-rpi/docs/readme-terraform.md

         run: kubectl rollout status deploy -n redpoint-rpi --timeout=10m
 ```

-Store the cluster credentials and any cloud service-principal secrets in your CI system's secret store - never commit them to the repository.
+Store the cluster credentials and any cloud service-principal secrets in your CI system's secret store.
+Never commit them to the repository.

 ### Optional: image mirroring